moqui/moqui-elasticsearch/README.md

 [![license](http://img.shields.io/badge/license-CC0%201.0%20Universal-blue.svg)](https://github.com/moqui/moqui-elasticsearch/blob/master/LICENSE.md)
 [![release](http://img.shields.io/github/release/moqui/moqui-elasticsearch.svg)](https://github.com/moqui/moqui-elasticsearch/releases)

+**NOTE: following moqui-framework release 2.1.3 this component with embedded ElasticSearch is no longer supported.
+Instead the new
+ElasticFacade is included in the framework as a client to an external ElasticSearch instance which can be installed in runtime/elasticsearch and automatically started/stopped in a separate process by the MoquiStart class (executable WAR, not when
+WAR file dropped into Servlet container).**

 Moqui Tool Component for ElasticSearch.
 Useful for scalable faceted text search, and analytics and reporting using aggregations and other great features.